Birth Control Bingo: Emergency Contraception

 • You may also be asked if you've had a pelvic exam or pap smear during the past year, and you may also be asked for a medical history.

-Once the healthcare practitioner has determined that you have a pregnancy risk, she or he will discuss with you how to obtain the ECPs and how to take them.
+Once the healthcare practitioner has determined that you have had a pregnancy risk, they will discuss with you how to obtain the ECPs and how to take them.
 They may phone a prescription to a local pharmacy, or they may give them to you in person.
 Follow the instructions carefully, and call the healthcare practitioner immediately if you have any questions.

-Some birth control pills can also be used as emergency contraception, such as Alesse, Lybrel, Seasonale and Nordette, when taken in a very specific way, though Plan B is more likely to be effective.
-To find out all of the birth control pills worldwide which can be used as emergency contraceptives, and how many of those pills to take, here is a very detailed list at Princeton's Emergency Contraception site, which is also the best site we know of for complete and current information on emergency contraception.
+Some birth control pills can also be used as emergency contraception, such as Alesse, Lybrel, Seasonale and Nordette, when taken in a very specific way, though specifically designated EC is more likely to be effective.
+To find out all of the birth control pills worldwide which can be used as emergency contraceptives, and how many of those pills to take, here is a very detailed list at International Consortium for Emergency Contraception site, which is also the best site we know of for complete and current information on emergency contraception.